cloudogu/gitops-build-lib/README.md

 ### More options

-Example of a small and yet complete **gitops-config** for a helm-deployment of an application.
+The following is an example of a small and yet complete **gitops-config** for a helm-deployment of an application.
 This would lead to a deployment of your staging environment by updating the resources of "staging" folder within your gitops-folder in git.
 For production it will open a PR with the changes.

 ```groovy
 def gitopsConfig = [